Moonire/hungarian-algorithm/README.md

 hungarian.calculate(cost_matrix)
 ```

-If it's a Profit matrix you have instead, you could use both:
+If it's a profit matrix you have instead, you could use both:
 ```python
 hungarian = Hungarian(profit_matrix, is_profit_matrix=True)